 When id Software released the Quake 3 engine in the summer of 2005, it wasn't the same as releasing the entire game for free.
 It was more like Grandma giving you her cookie recipe.
 Let's say Grandma had an incredible cookie recipe, and she sold cookies like crazy for five years.
 After five years, Grandma decided to give away her recipe.
 Sure, you could make your own cookies based on Grandma's recipe, but Grandma didn't actually send you any cookies in the mail.
-In fact, Grandma still sold her cookies, and people bought them.
+In fact, Grandma on-line or set up a server and play on your local network.
+It is possible (although unsupported) to add bots to your server, so in theory, you could play alone.
+Not all maps support bots, and bots tend to cause random crashes.
+If you're like me, however, and can't hack it against real people on the Internet, it might be worth the effort.
+Because bots aren't officially supported, I'll leave it to the reader to add them (see Resources).